hannaliebl/hannasthoughts/content/posts/2025-garden-reflections/index.md

 ### Growing More from Seed

 I started native perennials from seed for the first time ever.
 I used the milk jug method of cold stratifying species that require a period of cold, moist conditions to trigger germination, and that worked pretty well.
 Not everything germinated, but I got a lot of tiny seedlings that I transferred into my garden throughout the year.
-I also started some species that don't require stratification directly in flats like purple coneflower and mountain mints and had success with that as well.
+I also started some species that don't require stratification directly in flats like purple coneflower and mountain mints, and had success with that, too.

 <div class="text-center inline-image-container">
   <img src="../the-patio-garden-project/seeds-in-milk-jugs.jpg" alt="Winter sowing in milk jugs" class="img-responsive img-center"></img>